jwardsmith/Bug-Bounty/README.md

 - Theme Editor Web Shell

 ```
-# Navigate to Appearance -> Theme Editor -> Select an inactive theme
+# Navigate to Appearance -> Theme Editor -> Select an inactive theme -> Select a non-critical file in the Theme Files e.g. 404.php

 <?php